arazthexd/3DSynGen/README.md

 - [ ] Discuss potential transfer learning from relevant models
 - [ ] Use of rxnfp or drfp for featurizing reactions (not reaction templates!)
 - [ ] Clean up and push the rest of the code to the repo
+- [ ] Use searchers for dataset to be able to calculate more practical metrics

 # Env
 ```bash